 How the ovaries produce eggs?

 Female eggs are present in the ovaries at birth.
-Females have two ovaries in the pelvic region by the side of uterus.
+Women have two ovaries in the pelvic region by the side of uterus.
 The eggs develop from small cells inside the ovaries.
 Subsequently they undergo through various stages of development known as oogenesis.
 Finally they are released once a month during ovulation.
 Usually each ovary takes turns to release eggs every month.
 However if one ovary is absent or dysfunctional then the ovary continues to provide eggs.

 How do eggs develop?